 The 4Teen Program promotes healthy and respectful relationships, healthy choices, and safety.
-Groups are focus on the healthy expression of feelings, self-esteem issues, bullying and dating violence, and domestic violence prevention.
-Groups are provided in the three-county schools.
+Groups are focused on the healthy expression of feelings, self-esteem issues, bullying, dating violence, and domestic violence prevention.
+Groups are provided in the schools in all three counties.
 Also, the program holds an annual Teen Summit and provides outreach and education to the community.

 24-hour Teen Text Line

 Weekly educational groups are offered for children and teenagers for residential & non-residential youth to promote healthy and respectful relationships, healthy choices, and safety.
 In addition, mentoring and advocacy are available.
-A summer camp is held each June.
+An Adventure Week is held each June.
 We also provide Hispanic outreach services for children and teens.

 School-based educational groups are provided focusing on youth empowerment.

-Weekly groups for sheltered and non-sheltered clients that provide a safe place for victims to learn, grow, develop skills, and are support and encouragement to help live violence-free lives.
-Held in Elbert and Hart counties.
+We offer weekly groups for sheltered and non-sheltered clients that provide a safe place for victims to learn, grow, develop skills, and are support and encouragement to help live violence-free lives.
+These groups are held in both Elbert and Hart counties.
 Call for more information.

 Our agency offers training and education to schools, churches, civic organizations, and other agencies requesting information about domestic violence and our services.
 Through the educational opportunities, Child, Youth, and Teen Advocates work closely with the local school systems to teach the children proper techniques on bullying prevention with a curriculum called Kid Power (KP).
 KP helps children develop power skills that help them build confidence and develop healthy boundaries.
 Those same advocates also work with small groups of Children/Teens as well as individuals in a program called A Window Between Worlds (AWBW).
 AWBW is trauma-informed care and art workshops which allows the children/teens to express themselves through guided art sessions.